LucasPetka/secondYearProject/_docs/Manual_Tests.md

 Select whos alerted	Email address is deleted after assigning it to a page 							Email is deleted from the page		      Pass Select whos alerted	No email is assigned to page										Sign in email is chosen as default	      Pass

+Alert page not updated  Page isn't updated after predetermined time								Email is sent to assigned address             Pass Alert page not updated  Page is updated and then isn't updated after predetermined time                                         Email is sent to assigned address             Pass
+Alert page not updated  Page is updated before it reaches predetermined time                                                    Email is not sent to assigned address         Pass
+Alert page not updated  Page is updated after email is sent                                                                     Time resets                                   Pass
+Alert page not updated  Page isn't updated after predetermined time and is left for 5 days                                      One Email is sent to assigned address         Fail (Email sent every 10 seconds)
+Alert page not updated  Page isn't updated after predetermined time and is left for 10 days                                     Two Email is sent to assigned address         Fail (Email sent every 10 seconds)